jbeale1/PiCam1/README.md

 This is running about 1 MB/sec on average, which is 86 GB per day (actually less in practice, during the night the camera bitrate drops).

+===

 To make the 128MB ramdisk (on a 512MB Pi) I added this line to /etc/fstab:

 'tmpfs           /ram            tmpfs   rw,size=128M      0       0'

+When a .h264 file is transferred it uses a large fraction of CPU.
+I am not sure if that is a problem or not, but to be safe I rate-limited the ethernet speed and reduced peak CPU% by adding this line to /etc/rc.local:

+sudo tc qdisc add dev eth0 root tbf rate 20mbit burst 10kb latency 70ms peakrate 30mbit minburst 1540

+===

-"proc.sh" and "batchjpeg.py" run together on the remote host, converting the raw .h264 files to .mp4 with MP4Box, and then using the 'avconv' program to extract the still frames with motion (marked out in the *.txt logfiles) and saving them as jpegs.
+"proc.sh" and "batchjpeg.py" run together on the remote host, in the directory where the files are.
+They convert the raw .h264 files to .mp4 with MP4Box, and then use the 'avconv' program to extract the still frames with motion (marked out in the *.txt logfiles) and save them as jpegs.

-MP4Box is easily installed by 'sudo apt-get install gpac' on any Debian-based system, but I had to compile avconv from the current github source, the standard apt-get version does not do frame-accurate seeking, which is needed for this application.
+MP4Box is easily installed by 'sudo apt-get install gpac' on any Debian-based system.
+Note I had to compile avconv from the current github source, because the standard apt-get version does not do frame-accurate seeking, which is needed for this application.
+My version from https://github.com/libav/libav says avconv version v12_dev0-151-g9a03c23

-The remote host is preferably something faster than a R-Pi.
+The remote host receiving the .h264 and .txt files is preferably something faster than a R-Pi.
 I am using a Acer C720 Chromebook running chrubuntu, plus external USB HDD and TU2-ET100 (Asix AX88772) USB-Ethernet adaptor.
 This system has plenty of performance in this application.